- Download our Moving to Thailand Guide (PDF)

-After securing a job, getting the appropriate visa and arriving, an expat would need a work permit for Thailand.
+After securing a job, getting the appropriate visa and arriving in the country, an expat would need a work permit for Thailand.
 It’s theoretically possible for expats who have not secured a position before they move to Thailand to get a work permit once they are in the country.

-After arriving at the Immigration Checkpoint at their point of entry, holders of a valid visa are granted an initial temporary stay permit, usually valid for 90 days.
+After arriving at the Immigration Checkpoint at their point of entry, holders of a valid visa are granted an initial temporary stay permit, which is usually valid for 90 days.
 New arrivals are then advised to apply for a temporary work permit at the Department of Employment (which oversees the labour ministry) as soon as possible.

 After receiving their temporary work permit, applicants will then have a limited time to apply for a long-term visa called the Extension of Stay Permit at the Immigration Bureau.
 This permit is valid for a maximum of one year, after which holders will need to apply for an extension.

 In many cases, an expat’s sponsoring company will apply for a work permit at the Department of Employment on their behalf.
 The employee will then be responsible for applying for their long-term visa and re-entry permit.

 Work permit applications can take weeks or even months to process, so it’s important for expats to act early, have patience and ensure that their visa does not expire.
 A foreign resident with a visa in danger of expiring must apply for the appropriate extension – it is imperative that the visa is current the day they sign for their work permit.

-*Visa regulations are subject to change at short notice and expats should contact their nearest Thai embassy or consulate for the latest information.
+*Visa regulations are subject to change at short notice, and expats should contact their nearest Thai embassy or consulate for the latest information.

 ►For more information about the necessary documents to visit the country, see Visas for Thailand